Application of Graph in Data Structures: Components & Types

 3. Non-directed Graph (Undirected Graph)

 A graph where the edges have no direction.
-In other words, if there is an edge between vertex A and vertex B, it means A is connected to B, and B is also connected to A.
+If there is an edge between vertex A and vertex B, it means A is connected to B, and B is also connected to A.

 A graph in which edges have a direction.
 Each edge is represented as an ordered pair of vertices, where the edge goes from one vertex (the source) to another (the destination).